 Sulcata Tortoises are attracted to bright colors.
 If you have any plastic or glass in their enclosure they may try to eat it.
-If you can try to give them some brightly colored foods because they seem to enjoy it more, especially carrots.
+If you can, try to give them some brightly colored foods because they seem to enjoy it more, especially carrots.

 It’s a good idea to not have their food placed on dirt or rocks because there is a good chance that they will eat some dirt or rocks with their food.
-Consult your vet if you have any questions about the right type of food that should be fed to your Sulcata Tortoise.
+Consult your vet if you have any questions about the right type of food that should be fed to your African Sulcata Tortoises.

-Over-capturing of Sulcata Tortoises from the wild for the pet trade is a major contributor to the tortoise becoming vulnerable.
+Over-capturing African Sulcata Tortoises from the wild for the pet trade is a major contributor to the tortoise becoming vulnerable.
 To avoid contributing to their situation, always ask your breeder if the tortoise you are buying is wild-caught.

 Sulcata tortoises are generally attracted to anything brightly colored.
 They may try to break through barriers and fences in an attempt to get to something that is bright.
 Avoid keeping toys or anything else that is bright and harmful in their enclosure.
-Sulcata Tortoises may try to eat them which can cause serious health issues.
+African Sulcata Tortoises may try to eat them which can cause serious health issues.

 Like most reptiles, tortoises shed their skin as they grow.
-They do not shed their skin all at once but in pieces.
+They do not shed their skin all at once, but in small pieces.
 While shedding the skin or parts of their body will have a flaky or whitish area.
 Sulcata Tortoises will generally shed their skin without needing any help.
 Avoid peeling of the skin because it can cause infections or bleeding.